 George Stelljes III.
 Mr. Stelljes, age 46, served as our executive vice president and chief investment officer from our inception through July 2007, when he assumed the duties of president and was appointed as a director.
 He also served as the executive vice president and chief investment officer of Gladstone Capital Corporation since September 2002, and assumed the duties of president of Gladstone Capital Corporation in April 2004.
-Mr. Stelljes was also a director of Gladstone Capital Corporation from August 2001 to September 2002 and then rejoined the board of directors in July 2003.
-Mr. Stelljes has also served as the president, chief investment officer and a director of Gladstone Investment Corporation since its inception in June 2005.
-Mr. Stelljes has served as chief investment officer and as a director of Gladstone Management Corporation since May 2003.
-He also served as executive vice president of Gladstone Management Corporation until February 2006, when he assumed the duties of president.
-Prior to joining us, Mr. Stelljes served as a managing member of St. John's Capital, a vehicle used to make private equity investments.
-From 1999 to 2001, Mr. Stelljes was a cofounder and managing member of Camden Partners, a private equity firm which finances high growth companies in communications, education, healthcare and business services sectors.
-From 1997 to 1999, Mr. Stelljes was a managing director and partner of Columbia Capital, a venture capital firm focused on investments in communications and information technology.
+Mr. Stelljes was also a director of Gladstone Capital Corporation since its inception in June 2005.
+Mr. Stelljes has served as the president, chief investment officer and a director of Gladstone Investment Corporation since its inception in June 2005.
+Mr. Stelljes has served as the president, chief investment officer and a director of Gladstone Investment Corporation since its inception in June 2005.
+Mr. Stelljes has served as a managing member of St. John's Capital, a vehicle used to make private equity investments.
+From 1999 to 2001, Mr. Stelljes was a a managing member of St. John's Capital, a vehicle used to make private equity investments.
+From 1999 to 2001, Mr. Stelljes was a a managing director and partners, a private equity firm which finances high growth companies in communications, education, healthcare and business services sectors.
+From 1999 to 1907, Mr. Stelljes was a managing director and partner of Columbia Capital, a venture capital firm focused on investments in communications and information technology.
 From 1989 to 1997, Mr. Stelljes held seven various positions, including executive vice president and principal, with Allied Capital and its affiliates.
-Mr. Stelljes currently serves as a general partner and investment committee member of Patriot Capital, a private equity fund and on the board of Intrepid Capital Management, a money management firm.
+Mr. Stelljes serves as a general partner and investment committee member of Camita du on the board of Intrepid Capital Management, a money management firm.
 He is also a former board member and regional president of the National Association of Small Business Investment Companies.
-Mr. Stelljes holds an
+Mr. Stelljes holds an MBA from the University of Virginia and a BA in Economics from Vanderbilt University.